 They are not identical across producers (sometimes differing by several points depending on the varieties and growing conditions).

 In order to have the most accurate calculation for your custom feed, use the nutrition information from your own packaging, or ask the feed mill from where you source your ingredients.

 If you’re adding new ingredients to the spreadsheet but don’t know their nutritional values, a reliable source to check is Self’s Nutrition Data.

 Enter the name of your ingredient in the search box, select the appropriate result, change the serving size to 100 grams, and use the figures shown under “Total Fat” and “Protein.”
 An ingredient listing 1g of fat and 15g of protein will have 1 percent fat and 15 percent protein, for example.

-To download the chicken feed calculator, enter your email address in the form below.
-(Your email will not be given or sold to third parties.)
+You can download the chicken feed calculator by entering your email address below.
+(Your email will not be given or sold to third parties.
+I hate spam, too.)